fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-2-9.md

 ## Support for `import.meta` {#support-for-importmeta}

-TypeScript 2.9 introduces support for `import.meta`, a new meta-property as described by the current [TC39 proposal](https://github.com/tc39/proposal-import-meta).
+TypeScript 2.9 introduces support for `import.meta`, a new meta-property as described by the current [TC39 proposal ↗](https://github.com/tc39/proposal-import-meta).

 The type of `import.meta` is the global `ImportMeta` type which is defined in `lib.es5.d.ts`.
 This interface is extremely limited.